 It indicates, there’s an issue between a plug-in and the built-in Google Chrome Helper feature.

 If this is happening more than often, then you should fix the Google Chrome helper high CPU usage problem, and stop it from rampaging the CPU, RAM & FAN.
 Although you can turn off the renderer by quitting all the helper processes.
 But you might want to disable Google Chrome Helper completely on your browser if it’s running slow.

 Chrome users can sometimes run into browser speed issues if there’s an issue between a plug-in and the built-in Chrome Helper feature.

-It’s difficult to determine what it is exactly that Chrome Helper renderer does, but after doing some research, long story short is it’s basically the bridge between your browser and the remote servers needed for plug-ins to work.
+It’s difficult to determine what it is exactly that Chrome Helper renderer does, but after doing some research, long story short is it’s the bridge between your browser and the remote servers needed for plug-ins to work.

-And while you can’t actually see the Helper, the tool is using a portion of your computer’s memory and processing power.
+And while you can’t see the Helper, the tool is using a portion of your computer’s memory and processing power.

 So, if you’ve already tried several troubleshooting methods, and Chrome is still running slow, then it might be a good idea to disable Google Chrome Helper.

 In some cases Chrome helper renderer problem causes massive computer overheating pushing your PC fans to run at full speed.